 Similar to the previous exercise, this variation of squat increases the challenge by decreasing the amount of support from the arms.
 Try sticking squigz high and low on the wall, having your child squat down to pull them off while holding on to the wall for support.

 The “baby squat” is often envied in the adult exercise world because of kid’s inherent ability to play in a deep squat position for longer periods of time than most adults can.
 Encouraging play in this position not only helps build strength but also encourages hip mobility and can provide sensory input via joint approximation in the hips.

 Try using puzzles, blocks, or shaving cream on the floor to facilitate play in baby squat position.

-Holly is a paediatric physiotherapist at NAPA Center Denver.
-She has always had a passion for paediatrics and working with children of all abilities.
-During her time in physiotherapy school, Holly directed her passion towards founding a wheelchair seating and mobility clinic in Masindi, Uganda and participating in paediatric research through the South Carolina LEND (Leadership Education in Neurodevelopmental Disabilities) program.
+Holly is a pediatric physiotherapist at NAPA Center Denver.
+She has always had a passion for pediatrics and working with children of all abilities.
+During her time in physiotherapy school, Holly directed her passion towards founding a wheelchair seating and mobility clinic in Masindi, Uganda and participating in pediatric research through the South Carolina LEND (Leadership Education in Neurodevelopmental Disabilities) program.

 At NAPA Center, we provide the best paediatric physiotherapy techniques and tools from around the world.
 We take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike and we offer multidisciplinary treatments integrating physio, occupational, speech, and feeding therapy.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.